SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 using {  managed } from '@sap/cds/common';
 ```

-The entity should be managed, meaning it will get an autogenerated UUID, time stamps for creation and mutation.
+The entity should be managed, meaning it will get an autogenerated UUID and time stamps for creation and mutation.

 👉 Lastly, add the definition for the `DocumentChunk` entity.
 The entity is using the `managed` feature from the `cds.common` package.